alpinelinux/alpine-wiki/Setting-up-an-Alpine-Linux-mirror.md

 ### Generate statistics

-copy the following script to /etc/periodic/15min/stats
+Copy the following script to /etc/periodic/15min/stats Please not that heredoc should be tab indented or the script will fail.
+A working copy can be found here: http://tpaste.us/RrMv

 ```sh
 #!/bin/sh